ConnorJRob/crystal_beavers_project/README.md

 The app requires:

 - An API from which it will fetch information to populate each page of lesson content
-- The ability to track the results of each question and display the
+- The ability to track the results of each question and display them for the user

 The user of the app should be able to: